mdabdulripon/c-sharp-goto/Generic/GenericsConcept/README.md

 - A technique that allows you to write a class or method that can work with any data type.

 ### What are the benefits of Generics?
-- With generics, we can write reuseable code that is type-safe and can work with any data type.
+- With generics, we can write reusable code that is type-safe and can work with any data type.

 ### What is a generics type parameter?
 A placeholder for a specific type. for example: